 So a shake on high proteins and long carbs is what you are looking for.
 Try to buy organic whole food quality, to not miss out on your supply on vitamins and minerals.
-Added sugar should be avoided.
+Try avoiding added sugar.

-Also, it is often the case that shakes are made from a single source of protein like wheat, hemp or peas.
+Also, shakes are often made from a single source of protein like wheat, hemp or peas.
 The biological value therefore may be quite low, so you should rely on a complementary protein source from other food sources as well in order to get the most out of it.

 And remember, just having a protein rich shake won’t help you gain muscles at all.
 First comes training, to trigger the right growth signals.
 No pain, no gain!
 Try cover your need with food first, before you start extending your meal with a shake.
 But when you cover your calorie goal naturally, you should be fine without it.